 History and Culture

-One of the first established areas in Canada, Nova Scotia has a diverse history of aboriginal, Celtic, Acadian, and African cultures that dates back hundreds of years and, in the case of the Mi’kmaw, thousands of years.
+One of the first established areas in Canada, Nova Scotia has a diverse history of aboriginal, Gaelic, Acadian, and African cultures that dates back hundreds of years and, in the case of the Mi’kmaw, thousands of years.

 Nova Scotia is home to more than 100 cultures and ethnicities from all over the globe.